arcaldwell49/SimplyAgree/README.md

 [![Codecov test
 coverage](https://codecov.io/gh/arcaldwell49/SimplyAgree/branch/master/graph/badge.svg)](https://codecov.io/gh/arcaldwell49/SimplyAgree?branch=master)

-**This Package is still in development and unit tests have not been created yet.
+**This Package is still in development and has only recently implemented basic unit tests.
 USE WITH CAUTION**

 This is a R package for calculating absolute agreement and estimating the required sample size for a study attempting to estimate absolute